-Florida Electric Scooter Accident Lawyer Serving Victims and Families
+Fort Lauderdale Electric Scooter Accident Attorneys Serving Victims and Families

-Electric scooters (or eScooters) present a variety of safety risks for riders.
-A study co-published by the Centers for Disease Control and Prevention (CDC) and Austin Public Health in 2019 found a direct and immediate correlation between the introduction of rentable eScooters and an increase in scooter-related injuries.
+As our electric scooter accident attorneys know all too well, eScooters present a variety of safety risks for riders.
+A study co-published by the Centers for Disease Control and Prevention (CDC) and Austin Public Health in 2019 found a direct and immediate correlation between the introduction of rentable electric scooters and an increase in scooter-related injuries.
 According to the study:

 “Concurrently with [eScooters’] appearance, doctors at local hospitals and the local emergency medical services began observing injuries associated with this emerging mode of transportation.
 This was not unique to Austin.
 In January 2019, researchers from Los Angeles, California published findings characterizing injuries associated with e-scooter use among patients seen at two emergency departments.”